 Jenny loves to be asked “Is love stronger than pain?” – and her answer is always a resounding YES!
 She feels she has a unique gift to share in that she has experienced many years of daily chronic pain and knows first hand the power that truth, beauty, and goodness provides.

-After 27 years of seeking, Bob found the ultimate answer—an answer precipitated while reading Alfred Pulyan’s personal correspondence with Rose, dated August 1960.
-Over the past decade, Bob has delivered a number of poignant presentations during TAT events and has authored numerous Forum essays that were ultimately published in Beyond Mind, Beyond Death, a TAT Foundation Press book.
+Over the past decade, Bob has delivered a number of poignant presentations during TAT events and has authored numerous TAT Forum essays that were ultimately published in Beyond Mind, Beyond Death, a TAT Foundation Press book.
 He currently lives with his wife and works in the Information Technology field.
 One daughter is graduated from college and the other is attending college.

-Art Ticknor, trained as a computer scientist, and educated as a mathematician, worked first hand with numerous psychological and philosophical systems during years of intensive research.
+Art Ticknor trained as a computer scientist, and educated as a mathematician, worked first hand with numerous psychological and systems during years of intensive research.
 Twenty-six years of effort toward self-definition paid off in 2004, when the final nail was driven into the ego’s coffin during an intense Realization.

 Doug Franklin White: Believing the search for truth could be effectively made through logical thought, Doug grew interested in science which eventually led him to study physics in grad school.
 Searching eventually yielded the Self Knowledge Symposium (SKS) led by former Richard Rose student August Turak and then to Richard Rose.
 Doug spent time regularly with Rose from 1990 until around 1996 when Rose’s Alzheimer’s condition degraded his ability to teach.
-Leaving SKS to pursue a more heart centered path in music, Doug joined up with the Self Inquiry Group in Raleigh which led to visits with Douglas Harding, Tony Parsons, Bernadette Roberts and others while also working with those in hospice.
-Doug has been a regular practitioner of Harding’s “Headless Way” since around 2002 as well as investigating a variety of other methods to explore the reality and unreality of present experience and the sense of “doing”.
+Leaving SKS to pursue a more heart centered path in music, Doug joined up with the Self Inquiry Group in Raleigh which led to visits with Douglas Harding, Tony Parsons, Bernadette Roberts and others.
+Doug has been a regular practitioner of Harding’s “Headless Way” as well as investigating a variety of other methods to explore the reality and unreality of present experience and the sense of “doing”.
 Read more from Doug here: https://web.archive.org/web/20080516054727/http://tatfoundation.org/forum2006-10.htm#6 and here: https://web.archive.org/web/20080723144927/http://www.selfinquiry.org/docs/TonyParsons.pdf.